-4. Shopping in Annecy
+6. Shopping in Annecy

 Inside the old town you will also find some quirky and interesting souvenir shopping to remember your trip by.

-5. Swimming in Lac Annecy
+7. Swimming in Lac Annecy

-You wouldn't often associate the French alps with swimming but Annecy is a perfect spot for a summer holiday and there are so many swimming pools (as they are called in Europe) set up on the lakeshore for the whole family to relax and splash out for some fun.
+You wouldn't often associate the French alps with swimming but Annecy is a perfect spot for a summer holiday and there are so many swimming pools (as they are called in Europe) set up on the lake shore for the whole family to relax and splash out for some fun.